-How to make a Christmas angel from a paper plate
+How to make a paper plate Christmas angel

 Isn’t she pretty?
 Just what you need to grace the top of your Christmas tree -and easy-peasy to make.
 All you need is: